Welcome to today's edition of the Rush 24-7 podcast.

 Here's the next Obama soundbite.

-We get these spasms of politics around immigration and fear mongering, and then our traditions and our history and our better impulses kick in.
+We get these spasms of politics around immigration and fear-mongering, and then our traditions and our history and our better impulses kick in.

 That's how we all ended up here.

-Because I guarantee at some point, every one of us has somebody in our background who people didn't want coming here.
+Because I guarantee you, at some point, every one of us has somebody in our background who people didn't want coming here.

 And yet here we are.